You can use the advanced settings to fine-tune the performance, tracking, audience, and display settings of a modification.

 Figure: Performance and tracking settings

-The audience settings allow you to customize the target audience for testing purposes or fine-tune the audience beyond segmentation.
+The audience settings allow you to customize the target audience for testing purposes or fine-tune the audience beyond segments and affinity groups.

 The following table describes the available audience settings.